kyaso/py-v/README.md

 This section is intended to explain how Py-V (and the language behind it) works internally. 🚧 I am still working on a proper documentation for Py-V, so currently there is no ETA on when this section will be finished.

+On the other hand, you can have a look into the source code as I tried to reduce complexity as much as possible, so the code should be almost self-documenting (otherwise please let me know!).

 ### Source files

 `pyv/`.
 This is the package where the source files of Py-V are located.